-- 2.12.2.
+2.3.2.
 Test Plan.
 The purpose of the Test Plan is to provide information regarding test methods.
-The Test Plan contains more detail than the VRT. - 2.12.2.1.
+The Test Plan contains more detail than the VRT.

+- 2.3.2.1.
 Format.
-VSTLs shall format each test plan consistent with the requirements of Appendix A of this Manual. - 2.12.2.2.
+VSTLs shall format each test plan consistent with the requirements of Appendix A of this Manual. - 2.3.2.2.
 Content.
 Each test plan shall identify applicable voting system standards and contain a description of the testing proposed to verify conformance.
-Also, each test plan shall contain a statement indicating the scope of the labs accreditation. - Required Content.
-For each test, the test plan shall provide detailed information referencing testing to be performed, including facility requirements, test set-up, test sequence, data recording requirements and pass criteria.3 - Exception.
+Also, each test plan shall contain a statement indicating the scope of the labs accreditation. - \ Required Content.
+For each test, the test plan shall provide detailed information referencing testing to be performed, including facility requirements, test set up, test sequence, data recording requirements and pass criteria. - \ Exception.
 Where a VSTL utilizes EAC mandated or approved test methods, the test plan may simply reference these methods and identify, with specificity, all deviations.
 Mandated test methods are those test methods required for use by the EAC.
 Approved test methods are standard, verified VSTL test methods approved by the EAC.
-VSTLs may submit standard test methods for approval by submitting them in writing to the Program Director. - 2.12.3.
+VSTLs may submit standard test methods for approval by submitting them in writing to the Program Director. - 2.10.1.
 Test Case.
-After approval of the VSTLs Test Plan, the VSTL shall develop Test Cases.
-A Test Case is a system specific, step-by-step test procedure or laboratory testing process that provides detailed test operation procedures sufficient for trained laboratory personnel to fully conduct a given test and produce repeatable results.
+After approval of the VSTLsVSTL's test plan, the VSTL shallmust develop test cases.
+A test case is a system\specific, step-by-step test procedure orlaboratory testing process that provides detailed test operation procedures sufficient for trained laboratory personnel to fully conduct a given test and produce repeatable results.
 The VSTL shall inform the EAC, in writing, when all test cases for the voting system under test have been completed.
 This notice shall include an index identifying each test case created to test the system.
 The notification should indicate if these are standard test cases, modified standard test cases, or a new test case.
-These test cases shall be available to the EAC for review and approval upon request.
+These test cases shall be available to the EAC for review and approval upon request If test assertions exist for a specific requirement, the assertions will provide details about the requirement making it easier to create the test case.
+Additionally, if all VSTLs use the test assertions, this will help ensure that test cases are uniform across all accredited VSTLs.
+The VSTL must provide all test cases to the EAC upon testing completion. - 2.4.
+Testing.
+The highest standards shall be applied to the testing of voting systems.
+VSTLs shall performmust conduct testing in conformance with the relevant standards of the applicable Federal Standards (VVSG) requirements and consistent with any written EAC interpretations of these standards.

-3 This requirement is consistent with International Standards Organization requirements, which serve as a basis for NIST NVLAP's accreditation and recommendation to the EAC.
+&lt;sup>3-This requirement is consistent with International Standards Organization requirements, which serve as a basis for NIST NVLAP's accreditation and recommendation to the EAC.
 Where established and approved test methods do not exist, ISO Standard 17025, Section 5.4.4., Non-Standard Method requires the testing to be validated by the laboratory prior to use.
 The EAC will review and approve the validated test methods.